tuf75588/reactjs-projects/dynamic-div-generator/README.md

 However there is an **escape hatch** that you can use to add an asset outside of the module system.

 If you put a file into the `public` folder, it will **not** be processed by Webpack.
 Instead it will be copied into the build folder untouched.
-To reference assets in the `public` folder, you need to use a special variable called `PUBLIC_URL`.
+To reference assets in the `public` folder, you need to use a special letiable called `PUBLIC_URL`.

 Inside `index.html`, you can use it like this: